This article has been updated to reflect the fact that the SEC voted to adopt Rule 18f-4, incorporating changes to the original proposed rules.

 Regular Monthly Reports

 Under the current proposals some data will also be reported on a more regular basis – monthly – as part of the SEC’s new N-PORT filings.
-Although these will be made monthly, only data from every third month will be made public.

 Data to be reported includes:

-- Median daily VaR (and VaR ratio if applicable) for the monthly reporting period
+- Median daily VaR (and VaR ratio if applicable) for the monthly reporting period (this information will no longer be made public as had been originally proposed)

 - Name of the fund’s designated reference index and index identifier (if applicable)

-- Number of exceptions the fund identified from back-testing its VaR model
+- Number of exceptions the fund identified from back-testing its VaR model (this information will no longer be made public as had been originally proposed)

 When Will This Happen?